i80and/pledge-rs/README.md

         pledge(None, "stdio").unwrap();
     }

-All of these will fail on platforms other than OpenBSD.
-You can use conditional compilation to make your program portable to other platforms:
+All of these will yield `pledge::Error::UnsupportedPlatform` on platforms that don’t support pledge(2).
+You can use `pledge::Error::ignore_platform` to ignore that variant and make your program portable to those platforms:

     /* Rust 2015 only */ extern crate pledge;
     /* Rust 2018 only */ use pledge::pledge_promises;